dhellmann/pymotw-3/source/zlib/index.rst

 .. {{{end}}}

-The previous example demonstrates that for short text, the compressed version of a string can be larger than the uncompressed version.
-While the actual results depend on the input data, for short bits of text it is interesting to observe the compression overhead.
+The previous example demonstrates that the compressed version of small amounts of data can be larger than the uncompressed version.
+While the actual results depend on the input data, it is interesting to observe the compression overhead for small data sets

 .. literalinclude:: zlib_lengths.py
     :caption: